Are ADUs allowed in Fremont:

 Shape, materials, and style:

-ADUs must feature architectural designs, building materials and colors compatible with the primary residence.
+ADUs must feature residential designs, building materials and colors compatible with the primary residence.

 ADUs must follow height limits applicable to the principal residence.